oesteban/DeepDeface/README.md

 If you are interested in learning more about the model architecture that powers DeepDefacer, please view the files within [ARFF-CNN](https://github.com/AKhazane/ARFF-CNN.git).
 We welcome any contributions to this codebase (whether it be a more robust model, package options, etc).
 If you are particularly interested in modifying the model architecture, please reivew the following steps:

 1. Clone [ARFF-CNN](https://github.com/AKhazane/ARFF-CNN.git)
-2. Store data (MRI Images, volumetric or 2D in nature) within a directory named `data` in the same directory as ARFF-CNN.
+2. Store data (MRI Images, volumetric or 2D in nature) within a directory named `data` in the same file location as ARFF-CNN.
 3. Execute `python train.py` and the model will begin training for a single epoch.
 The model weights and graph will be stored in a `hdf5` file in the same directory as ARFF-CNN.

 **Please note that ARFF-CNN is not fully integrated with a robust argparser command-line utility tool.
 This package is currently being updated to support more command-line arguments for easier usage**.